firehol/blocklist-ipsets/README-EDIT.md

 What is more interesting is that the fraudsters or attackers in many cases are not going to do a direct damage to you or your systems.
-They will use you and your systems to gain something else, possibly indirectly related to your business.
-The attacks cannot be identified easily.
-They are distributed and each of the IPs accessing your systems appears to be using your systems in a legitimate way.
+They will use you and your systems to gain something else, possibly not related or indirectly related to your business.
+Nowdays the attacks cannot be identified easily.
+They are distributed and come to our systems from a vast amount of IPs around the world.

 To get an idea, check for example the [XRumer](http://en.wikipedia.org/wiki/XRumer) software.

-The only solution is our shared knowledge, our shared experience in this fight.
+To increase our effectiveness we need to complement our security solutions with our shared knowledge, our shared experience in this fight.

 Hopefully, there are many teams out there that do their best to identify the attacks and pinpoint the attackers.
 These teams release blocklists.
 Blocklists of IPs (for use in firewalls), domains & URLs